Easy DIY Window Box from Start to Finish

 I think these planter boxes look best when they are the entire window width.

-Read: Charming DIY Planter Box for Succulents
+You might also like: Charming DIY Planter Box for Succulents

 DIY Window Box Instructions